Roch ‘N’ Horse looking to retain Newmarket Handicap crown

 There will be 16 runners doing battle in the Newmarket Handicap this Saturday, with Roch ‘N’ Horse looking to become the second horse ever to go back-to-back.

-One of the runners that will be on notice for many punters will be the Peter & Paul Snowden-trained Mazu, who will be first-up in the Newmarket coming off a strong spring campaign where he finished in the placings at his last three starts in the Group 2 Premiere Stakes, The Everest and Winners Stakes, after winning the Group 1 10,000 in May last year.
+One of the runners that will be on notice for many punters will be the Peter & Paul Snowden-trained Mazu, who will be first-up in the Newmarket coming off a strong spring campaign where he finished in the placings at his last three starts in the Group 2 Premiere Stakes, The Everest and Winners Stakes, after winning the Group 1 Doomben 10,000 in May last year.

 Leave a Reply